radical-semiconductor/woodpecker/README.md

 ### How do I know these challenges are possible?

-> We've made sure to solve all of these before release.
-(We promise!)
+> We've made sure to solve all of these before release--well, except for SHA256 (though people have solved it!).

-### The woodpecker debugger/tester is broken, what do I do?

-> Message woodpecker@radicalsemiconductor.com with your issue and we'll get on it.

 ### Should the programs I'm writing get kind of long?